IRLL/HierarchyCraft/paper.md

  - name: CentraleSupelec, University of Paris-Saclay, France
    index: 2
  - name: Alberta Machine Intelligence Institute (Amii), Canada
- - index: 3
+   index: 3
 date: 07 September 2023
 bibliography: paper.bib

 ---

 # Summary
 Hierarchical reasoning is a fundamental challenge in artificial intelligence.
-Current methods may fail in the face of hierachical tasks but no metrics exist to properly quantify *how hierarchical* a task is. **Do we quantify how hierachical a task is?
-If it's in the second sentence of the paper, it sounds like the focus of the paper, not the software** Existing environments only allow for few specific hierarchies to be tested and rely on non-trivial feature extractions requiring heavy computational resources.
+Current methods may fail in the face of hierachical tasks but no metrics exist to properly quantify *how hierarchical* a task is.
+Existing environments only allow for few specific hierarchies to be tested and rely on non-trivial feature extractions requiring heavy computational resources.
-**I don't understand non-trivial feature extractions requiring heavy computatitonal resources?**

-We introduce **HierarchyCraft**, lightweight environment builder for arbitrary hierarchical reasoning tasks without feature extraction. **clarify what without feature extraction means?** HierarchyCraft both provides a set of environments for experimenting with hierarchical AI algorithms, but also and makes it easy to build custom hierarchical environments.
+We introduce **HierarchyCraft**, lightweight environment builder for arbitrary hierarchical reasoning tasks without feature, that is without grids, pixel images, text, sound or anything requiring feature extraction or representation to be learned.
+HierarchyCraft both provides a set of environments for experimenting with hierarchical AI algorithms, but also and makes it easy to build custom hierarchical environments.

-For example, Minecraft has been studied due to its popularity and its deep hierarchical structure, but the 3D environment requires complex feature extraction and pixel-level processing **cite?**.
+For example, Minecraft has been studied due to its popularity and its deep hierarchical structure, but the 3D environment requires complex feature extraction and pixel-level processing [@dreamerv3].
 In contrast HierarchyCraft can recreate the hierarchical complex task without requiring a an agent to reason at the pixel level.
 A view of the graphical interface common to all HierarchyCraft environments is shown in Figure \autoref{fig:MineHcraft-dragon}, but pictures and icons are only available on the human interface for illustration purpose and are not seen by the agent.

 ![HierarchyCraft graphical user interface.
 'End' zone in the MineHcraft environment.\label{fig:MineHcraft-dragon}](docs/images/MineHcraft_face_to_dragon.png)